Home theater PC: Remote control

 Integrating a HTPC into a typical living room requires a way of controlling it from a distance.
 Many TV tuner/capture cards include remote controls for use with the applications included with the card.
-Software such as Boxee, GB-PVR, SageTV, MediaPortal and Beyond TV support the use of Windows MCE and other remote controls.
+Media center applications such as Kodi, MythTV, MediaPortal, SageTV, NextPVR, Boxee, and Beyond TV support the use of Windows Media Center remotes and other remote controls.
 Another option is an in-air mouse pointer such as the Wii Remote, GlideTV Navigator, or Loop Pointer, which gives cursor control from a distance.
 It is also possible to use common wireless keyboards and other peripherals to achieve the same effect (though the range may not be as long as a typical remote control's).

 Some HTPCs, such as the Plex/Mac Mini combination, support programmable remote controls designed for a wide range of typical home theater devices.
-More recent innovations include remote-control applications for Android and Apple iOS smartphones and tablets.
+More recent innovations include remote-control applications for Android and iOS smartphones for applications such as Kodi or the former Plex Media Player.

 External and networked storage devices

 Because of the nature of the HTPC, units require higher-than-average capacities for storage of pictures, music, television shows, videos, and other multimedia.
 Designed almost as a 'permanent storage' device, space can quickly run out on these devices.
-Because of restrictions on internal space for hard disk drives and a desire for low noise levels, many HTPC units use a NAS (Network Attached Storage) device, or another type of network-connected file server.
+Because of restrictions on internal space for hard disk drives and a desire for low noise levels, many HTPC units can use or connect to a Network Attached Storage (NAS) device, a media server software such as Jellyfin, or another type of network-connected file server.